Once you’ve got the squash baked, this coconut butternut squash soup comes together quickly.

 It’s a fitting soup for the fall and winter holidays, but it’s easy enough to make for everyday meals.
 The mellow flavors of squash, kale, and red onions have a delectable synergy, and look gorgeous together as well.

+Seriously, peel and dice a butternut squash?
 Whenever a recipe instructs to “peel and dice a butternut squash” (or any other hard winter variety), I feel quite inadequate.
 My knives are pretty good, but I always felt like I needed to borrow my husband’s chainsaw to do the job.

-Then, as I started to give more talks, I found that a lot of cooks shared my little secret.
+Partially pre-bake squash to make life easier.
+As I started to give more talks, I found that a lot of cooks shared my little secret.
 So, I developed a completely lazy way to tackle the winter squash dilemma — partially pre-baking the squash before attempting to peel and cut the squash.
 So much easier!
 And this technique works for any kind of hard squash.
 Smaller squashes can be microwaved instead of baked.

+Fresh pre-cut squash is another option.
 All this being said, pre-cut fresh butternut squash is now widely available on supermarket produce shelves in the fall and winter months.
 If you’d like to bypass the entire process of chopping the squash, you’ll make an easy soup even simpler.
 Recipe is from Vegan Holiday Kitchen by Nava Atlas.

 Photos by Susan Voisin of FatFreeVegan.com

 - 1 large butternut squash (about 1 1/2 pounds), or one 20- to 24-ounce package fresh precut butternut squash